RidleyB/sen/content/_characters/camille-reinhardt.md

   - name: "Reinhardt"
     desc: "Camille's love and devotion to her husband and son are paramount.
 While her interests differ from the traditional Reinhardt values, she is deeply committed to her family and finds ways to support them, even if indirectly."
   - name: "Montaigne"
-    desc: "Camille's connection to the Montaigne family is through brother, Henri.
+    desc: "Camille's connection to the Montaigne family is through her brother, Henri.
 Her love for family keeps him close, despite any political relationships the Montaignes and Reinhardts hold."

 paragraphs:
   - title: "Personality"